 We'll also make use of new media for assisted creativity, such as the Bitstrips comic builder, the Xtranormal text-to-video animator, the Glogster poster maker, and music creators like JamStudio.

 Things you'll need.
-You should purchase a flash “thumb,” “stick,” or “keychain” drive to store your work in progress.
-You will be making frequent use of html editing software, principally Macromedia's Dreamweaver Studio 8, which is available for free use in several on-campus labs.
+You should purchase a flash drive to store your work in progress.
+You will be making frequent use of html editing software, principally the open-source Kompozer, a Mac/Win compatible program which you can download to your personal computer and which is available in several on-campus labs.
+Macromedia's Dreamweaver Studio is also available in many labs, but I recommend that you take a free training class before using it.
 Some of our reading will be available online.
 However, you should own copies of these four paperback books:

 Tamara Draut, Strapped